3 Ways Sleep Problems Trigger Diabetes –

 Raises Blood Sugar Levels

 Sleep apnea can trigger diabetes by raising your blood sugar levels.
 During a sleep apnea episode, when your body struggles for air, it releases stress hormones that can raise blood glucose levels.
 A study by the European Lung Foundation showed that people who have sleep apnea have higher levels of HbA1c or the level of plasma glucose concentration in the body.
-It increases the blood sugar levels and the risk of diabetic issues.
+It increases blood sugar levels and the risk of diabetic issues.

 Sleep apnea also reduces insulin which increases the risk of getting diabetes.
 Insulin is a hormone made by the pancreas to allow your body to use sugar from carbohydrates as energy.
 It also keeps your blood sugar level from getting too high or too low.